gridgain/gridgain/modules/platforms/cpp/examples/README.txt

  * CMake >= 3.6 must be installed
  * IMPORTANT: Apache Ignite C++ should be installed.
 Refer to $IGNITE_HOME/platforms/cpp/DEVNOTES.txt for instructions.

-To build examples execute the following commands one by one from examples root directory:
+To build examples execute the following commands one by one:
+ * cd $IGNITE_HOME/platforms/cpp/examples
  * mkdir cmake-build-[debug|release]
  * cd ./cmake-build-[debug|release]
  * run CMake configuration: